“… solid performance and writing chops.” – Downbeat Magazine

-Monik directs The Victoria Jazz Orchestra and has shared the stage with award-winning musicians Hugh Fraser, Guido Basso, Matt Catingub, David Foster, Campbell Ryga, Michael Buble, Rob McConnell, Tommy Banks, Brad Turner and many other high-profile artists.
-Monik has toured Canada widely performing in the Montreal, Regina, Calgary, Vancouver, Victoria, and Medicine Hat jazz festivals.
-She has also toured with Canadian greats Pat Coleman and Mike Allen, not to mention Hugh Fraser’s VEJI.
+Having shared the stage with many award-winning musicians such as Ian McDougall, Guido Basso, Matt Catingub, David Foster, Campbell Ryga, PJ Perry, Michael Buble, Rob McConnell, Tommy Banks, and Brad Turner, Monik also directs The Victoria Jazz Orchestra and has toured Canada widely performing in the Montreal, Regina, Calgary, Vancouver, Victoria, and Medicine Hat jazz festivals with The Monik Nordine Trio and with Canadian greats Pat Coleman and Mike Allen.
 Monik holds a Master’s Degree in Jazz Performance and Composition from McGill University and teaches at the Victoria Conservatory of Music, St. Margaret’s School in Victoria and at her home studio.

-Monik completed a Master of Music Degree in Jazz Performance and Composition at McGill University in 1997.
-She has been teaching privately since 1985 and has given clinics at numerous public and private secondary schools including: the University of Victoria, the University of British Columbia and Vancouver Island University.
+Monik has also given clinics at numerous public and private schools including the University of Victoria, the University of British Columbia and Vancouver Island University.
 She has studied privately in London, England and New York City and taught for 6 years at Vancouver Island University and now teaches at the Victoria Conservatory through Camosun Colloege in the Post-Secondary Music Program in Victoria, BC, Canada.

 In 2016 she was commissioned by Vancouver Island University to write for the VIU Jazz Ensemble.
 Monik is an artist of Swedish and Roma ancestry.